These links

 more sharply on the most central component of Ancient

-Egyptian civilization, namely its religion, which involved a Pharaonic,
+Egyptian civilization, namely its religion, involving Pharaonic,

 temple-religion and scribal wisdom teachings.